shrimpeu/turtle-race-deluxe/README.md

 ### With executable file

-You can just downlaod the `exe` file in the latest [releases](https://github.com/DatSudo/turtle-race-deluxe/releases) and enjoy the game!
+You can just download the `exe` file in the latest [releases](https://github.com/DatSudo/turtle-race-deluxe/releases) and enjoy the game!

 ### With source code